top of page

 Choreographers & Featured Works

-Choreographed by Marcel Cavaliere
+Choreographed by Zack Preece

-Choreographed by Andrew Mikhaiel
+Choreographed by Troy Atamanuk

 Choreographed by Madeleine Salhany

-Photos of company by Sasha Onyshchenko
+Photos of company by Aidan Tooth & Sasha Onyshchenko

 Photos of Madeleine Salhany by Aidan Tooth